sregojo/PheroMonads/README.md

 * Maybe Monad
 * Either Monad

-it allows to simply connect and pipelining different functions in a fluent/functional fashion.
+It allows to simply connect and pipelining different functions in a fluent/functional fashion.
+It is lightweight and has no dependencies.

 It is FREE!!